automl/neps/README.md

     return validation_error

-# 2. Define a search space containing hyperparameters
+# 2. Define a search space containing hyperparameters; make sure to use the same names as in run_pipeline
 pipeline_space = dict(
     some_float_hyperparameter=neps.FloatParameter(lower=0, upper=1),
     some_integer_hyperparameter=neps.IntegerParameter(lower=1, upper=100),